 A common mechanism for initiating disaster response is the declaration of a state of emergency or a state of disaster.
 States of emergency are generally designed for extreme and unforeseeable situations that fundamentally challenge the prevailing legal order such as civil war or widespread civil unrest, although they may be worded broadly enough to apply to any kind of disaster, including PHEs.
 The effect of declaring a state of emergency is generally to centralise decision-making and enable the exercise of extraordinary, potentially extra-statutory powers, by government or public authorities.
-In contrast, states of disaster are usually found in DRM legislation and responsibility for declaring a state of disaster may be vested in officials at lower levels of government.
-The effect of declaring a state of disaster is usually to activate disaster management plans and trigger special governance arrangements and governmental powers that do not otherwise exist, such as powers to evacuate people.
+In contrast, states of disaster are usually found in DRM legislation and responsibility for declaring a state of disaster management plans and trigger special governance arrangements and governmental powers that do not otherwise exist, such as powers to evacuate people.